Emil Appolus

-Break with SWAPO

 Appolus, along with Andreas Shipanga and others, broke with SWAPO during the 1975-76 Shipanga Rebellion.
 Beginning in 1975, he led the Namibia Democratic Party.
 Returning to Namibia in 1978, Appolus became an early member of SWAPO-D. From 1985 to 1989, SWAPO-D was part of a Transitional Government of National Unity and Appolus was a member of the National Assembly.
 However, the TNUG and SWAPO-D were unpopular and SWAPO-D did not earn a seat in the first national elections in Namibian history, held in 1989.

-Post-politics

 Appolus retired from politics following the disbandment of SWAPO-D in 1989.
 He became a businessperson and at one time owned a fishing company.

-Death

-Appolus suffered a stroke in 2004 which physically weakened him.
+Appolus married Putuse Appolus in 1952, an independence activist who was later recognised as a national heroine of Namibia for her role in the Old Location Uprising on 10 December 1959.
+The couple had two children.
+He suffered a stroke in 2004 which physically weakened him.
 He died in Keetmanshoop on 28 May 2005 at the age of 70.
 He is buried in his home village of Vaalgras.